-e-Rovers is a small innovative Dutch company, operating at the intersection of sustainable mobility, smart engineering and supporter of the circular economy.
-The result is the 3-in-1 electric powerhouse.
-We developed and manufacture this in the Netherlands.
-Such a powerhouse was not available anywhere in the world, until now.
+e-Rovers is a small innovative Dutch company, operating at the intersection of sustainable mobility, smart engineering and big supporter of the circular economy.
+The result is our own design 3-in-1 electric powerhouse.
+We develope and manufacture this in the Netherlands.
+Such a powerhouse was not available anywhere in the world.
+We are a factory and undependent.
+We think Funding is not an end in itself.
+First, make sure you have the basics in place.
+Product first.
+We do.
+But always bear in mind that, at a later stage, you will need to convince investors of your vision to grow faster.

 Start

-The company was founded as a small, dedicated R&D team of 4.
-Originated from off-road drivers who started mud driving as a hobby back in 1982 using Land Rovers 88, Defenders and Range Rovers V8.
+In 2005, we launched EcoEnGines – as the name suggests, our aim was to develop eco-friendly solutions.
+The company was founded as a small, dedicated R&D team by the initiator.
+Originated from off-road drivers who started mud driving as a hobby back in 1982 using Land Rovers 88, Defenders and Range Rovers V8 later on.
+Going to trial competitions.

-We changed our views.
-After thorough research and market analysis during 2015, we looked to find a powerful electric motor for inside the axle(s), between the wheels.
+After thorough research and market analysis during 2015, we were looking for a quick and easy way to convert all 4×4 fuels to electric power.
+We looked to find a powerful electric motor for inside the axle(s).
 That seemed to us the smartest design to create.
-The rest of the powertrain could be discarded (removed) and sent for re-use elsewhere (melted).
-We mention this on the first page.
+The rest of the powertrain could be discarded (removed) and sent for re-use elsewhere (or melted).
+We mention this on page one.

-But, an electric motor for our plan, did not exist.
-The core business changed into the own development of a modular “retrofit” electric platform.
+Our core business changed into the development of a modular “retrofit” electric drive.
 For rugged offroad cars only, known as offroad workhorses (in USA called: trucks).
-You can see these workhorses on all pages.
+Actually for ourselves, but now also available for purchase by anyone.

 Company today

-The business today focus on easy electric conversion for everyone and maximise circular economies.
-So help the carbon reduction.
-And integrating our re-used batteries.
-We feel responsible for the generations after us.
+The business focus on easy electric conversion sets for everyone and stimulate circular economies.
+So help the carbon reduction together.
+And integrating some re-used batteries.
+We feel responsible for the next generations.

 History